Professor Julia Gallagher

 Research

 Julia is interested in the development of political and social institutions in Africa.
 Her research explores how citizens understand and help make states, combining political, social, aesthetic and psychoanalytic theory with extensive fieldwork.
 She has written on UK-African relations, Images of Africa and Zimbabwean conceptions of the state in relation to the wider world.
 She is currently finishing an ERC-funded project about Architecture and the State in Côte d’Ivoire, the Democratic Republic of Congo, Ethiopia, Ghana and South Africa.
-Julia is particularly interested in urban politics and how politics is expressed through and shaped by architecture, art and fiction.
+Julia’s new research project explores how ideas and histories of independence are expressed through and shaped by art and fiction.

 Teaching